Large-time behaviour for anisotropic stable nonlocal diffusion problems with convection: Basic results for entropy solutions

 Using that $\mathds{1}_{|x|>2R}\leq\rho_R(x)\leq \mathds{1}_{|x|>R}$ and $u,u_0\geq 0$, we get

 Since $\|\Delta\rho_R\|_{L^\infty(\rr^N)}\lesssim R^{-2}$, the result follows. \end{proof}

-This preliminary tail control provided by Lemma~\ref{lem.EntropySolutionsOfReg}(d) is not enough for our purposes, since it is not uniform in time.
-In order to improve it we use the $\alpha$-homogeneity of the operator~$\ml$, that yields $\|\ml\rho_R\|_{L^\infty(\rr^N)}\lesssim R^{-\alpha}$, and observe also that
+This preliminary tail control provided by Lemma~\ref{lem.EntropySolutionsOfReg}(d) is not enough for our purposes, since it is not uniform in $\eps$.
+In order to improve it we use the $\alpha$-homogeneity of the operator~$\ml$, which yields $\|\ml\rho_R\|_{L^\infty(\rr^N)}\lesssim R^{-\alpha}$, and observe also that

 In the second estimate we used H\"older's inequality.
-Tail control is thus established uniformly in $\eps$ in the interval $[0,\tau]$ for all finite $\tau>0$, which is enough to prove Lemmas~\ref{lem.StabilityOfSolutionsOfReg2} and~\ref{lem.StabilityOfSolutionsOfReg3}.
+Tail control is thus established uniformly in $\eps$ in the interval $[0,t]$ for all $t>0$, which is enough to prove Lemmas~\ref{lem.StabilityOfSolutionsOfReg2} and~\ref{lem.StabilityOfSolutionsOfReg3}.

 \begin{remark} Since the sequences above are always uniformly bounded, the mentioned convergence results are actually in $C([0,\infty);L_{\textup{loc}}^p(\rr^N))$ and $C([0,\infty);L^p(\rr^N))$, respectively, for all $p\in[1,\infty)$. \end{remark}